 You can easily find this rice plate on the menu of a lot of Vietnamese restaurants.
 Restaurants in Vietnam often use broken rice for the rice plate and call it “com tam suon bi“.

 These Vietnamese pork chops have a perfect balance of sweet and savory.
 Marinated with lemongrass, they have a crisp and citrusy aroma.
 Then grilling them until charred enhances the flavors and makes the pork chops incredibly tasty.

 You just need to spend 5-10 minutes to prepare the marinade and let the pork chops sit in the marinade to soak up all the flavors and aromas.
 After that, grill them for a few minutes, and that’s it.
 I often marinate them in the morning and then cook them in the evening for a quick hassle-free dinner.

-Now, let me walk you through some important points to make Vietnamese grilled pork chops just like those at Vietnamese restaurants.
+Now, let me walk you through some important points to make these lemongrass pork chops just like those at Vietnamese restaurants.